JdenHartog/vu_ams/README.md

 The vu_ams plug-in sends event markers from OpenSesame to the VU-AMS device (www.vu-ams.nl) to mark events in the VU-AMS data.
 These events can be used for analyzing the VU-AMS data.
 For example by automatically creating labels based upon the event markers send by OpenSesame.

+# Dependencies

+The vu_ams plug-in uses the AmsSerial.dll to communicate to the VU-AMS device.
+Therefore it will only work on Windows.
+The AmsSerial.dll should be installed with the latest version of VU-DAMS (www.vu-ams.nl) that you will need to install to configure the VU-AMS device anyway.
+You can also find a dedicated AmsSerial.dll installer at www.vu-ams.nl/support/downloads/extras

 # More

 Please see [vu_ams.md](vu_ams/vu_ams.md) for more information